1. Integrate with Data Lakehouse

 Step 4: Verify Tables and Schema are Visible in Snowflake Open Catalog

-Once the compaction folder has been created in the s3 bucket, we can verify the tables and schemas are visible in Snowflake Open Catalog.
+Once we have published messages to a topic and the compaction folder has been created in the s3 bucket, we can verify the tables and schemas are visible in Snowflake Open Catalog.
 We can see the resulting topics created in streamnative/public/default with a registered schema.

 Verify tables and schemas